usaflees/RecoveryCoin/README.md

 Please Note: We are in no way affiliated with NA, AA or any other 12-step program such as these.

 If you would like to contribute, we are a very small team with limited experience to go around.
 All help is very much appreciated!
-Please contact us at stevenmlees@me.com
+Please contact me at admin@blockchainrecovery.org

 We have also Purchased our new Domain!
 I was able to scrape together the neccesary funds, praise the lord.